 This community-building initiative mixes students from each grade level in three distinct “Houses" in order to:

-- nourish our already rich sense of community
+- Nourish our rich sense of community

-- provide more intentional opportunities for older and younger students to interact
+- Provide more intentional opportunities for older and younger students to interact

-- provide more structured leadership opportunities for older students to mentor younger students
+- Provide more structured leadership opportunities for older students to mentor younger students

-- offer everyone more ways to serve others
+- Offer everyone more ways to serve others